fenago/ml-bootcamp/Lab_2.md

-In this chapter and subsequent chapters, we cover relevant Pandas operations as we go along, but at a fairly high level.
+In this lab and subsequent labs, we cover relevant Pandas operations as we go along, but at a fairly high level.
 Please refer to appendix D for a more consistent and in-depth introduction to Pandas.